audreydennis/HTTPServer/README.md

 -Your application should support at least two MIME types.

-2.POST Links to an external site.(2 pts):
+2. POST Links to an external site.(2 pts):

 - append the body of the request to the resource